qNoise: A generator of non-Gaussian colored noise: Conclusions

 \section{Conclusions}

-A software is presented that generates a class of non-Gaussian, colored noise.
-This noise can be easily generated during numerical experiments, or fed to experiments via an interface.
-The software has been uploaded to the online repository \texttt{Github} including examples, together with an open source license.
-As examples and motivation for its use, we have provided instances of noise-induced phenomena arising when the system is submitted to (colored and non-Gaussian) noise sources with Tsallis' q-statistics.
+A lightweight software is presented that generates a class of non-Gaussian, colored noise.
+This noise can be handily generated during numerical experiments, or fed to experiments via an interface.
+The software, alongside documentation, is provided on the online repository \texttt{Github} including examples and unit test results, with an open source license.
+Instances of noise-induced phenomena arising when the system is submitted to (colored and non-Gaussian) noise sources with Tsallis' q-statistics, as applications, have been briefly explored.
 The above discussed results show that non-Gaussian noise can significantly change the system's response in many noise-induced phenomena, as compared with the Gaussian case.
 Moreover, in all the cases presented here, the system's response was either enhanced or altered in a relevant way for values of $q$ departing from Gaussian behavior.
 In other words, the \emph{optimum response} occurred for $q\neq1$.
-Clearly, the study of the change in the response of other related noise-induced phenomena when subject to such a kind of non-Gaussian noise will be of great interest.
+Clearly, the study of the change in the response of other related noise-induced phenomena when subjected to such kind of non-Gaussian noise will be of great interest.